Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Introduction

 Although useful for downstream applications, most information presentations in the wild do not explicitly annotate the hierarchical grouping.
-To address this problem, we aim at automatically recovering hierarchical grouping from layouts of visual elements in information presentations.
+To address this problem, we aim to automatically recover hierarchical grouping from layouts of visual elements in information presentations.
 It is a challenging task for two major reasons.
-First, unlike the spatial relationships between elements in the layout such as direction and distance, which can be computed by using predefined rules~\cite{kong2006spatial}, the grouping structure is the implicit knowledge hidden in the layout.
+First, unlike the spatial relationships between elements in the layout such as direction and distance, which can be computed by using pre-defined rules~\cite{kong2006spatial}, the grouping structure is the implicit knowledge hidden in the layout.
 Second, there are many factors that may affect the grouping structure, which is hard for researchers to enumerate all the rules and principles.
-Several existing works have already paid attention to recover grouping from arbitrary images~\cite{rosenholtz2009intuitive} and visualizations~\cite{wattenberg2003model}, but not from layouts of visual elements in information presentations.
-A most related work~\cite{koch2016computational} implements four Gestalt laws to produce grouping in web page design which performs well in their test cases.
-However, it still requires extensive human efforts for researchers to figure out better design rules to improve accuracy.
+Several existing works have already paid attention to recovering grouping from arbitrary images~\cite{rosenholtz2009intuitive} and visualizations~\cite{wattenberg2003model}, but not from layouts of visual elements in information presentations.
+One of the most related works~\cite{koch2016computational} implements four Gestalt laws to produce grouping in web page design which performs well in their test cases.
+However, extensive human efforts are still required for researchers to determine better design rules to improve accuracy.
 Therefore, our emphasis in this paper is to incorporate a learning-based approach to a more intelligent grouping technique.

 The large collection of information presentations available online serves as a great resource for our research.
 Therefore, we first constructed a large-scale dataset of information presentations.
-Specifically, as PowerPoint (denoted as PPT) is one of the most commonly used formats for information presentation in daily life, we have collected about 1,000 PPT files from online public websites, which finally gave us 23,072 well-designed information presentations.
-Each information presentation contains about 27 visual elements on average.
+Specifically, as PowerPoint (denoted as PPT) is one of the most commonly used formats for information presentation in daily life, we have collected approximately 1,000 PPT files from online public websites, which finally gave us 23,072 well-designed information presentations.
+Each information presentation contains approximately 27 visual elements on average.
 By parsing visual elements from these slides, we extracted typical types of elements, such as shape, text, picture, and chart.
 To assist in understanding the layout, we also parsed all spatial features of each visual element.